-To light range and oven pilots, set oven control to Off position then hold a match near range pilot (lift up burner top surface to gain access to burner pilot); and then hold a match to oven pilot (located above and to the right of oven main burner).
+To light oven and range pilots, set oven control to Oven Pilot On position then hold a match to oven pilot (located above and to the right of oven main burner).

-On later units range and oven pilot controls are separate.
-Oven control must be turned from OFF to OVEN PILOT ON to light oven pilot.
 Range top must be raised for access to valve for range pilot.